OSC/bc_osc_ansys_workbench/README.md

 ![GitHub License](https://img.shields.io/github/license/osc/bc_osc_ansys_workbench.svg)

-A Batch Connect app designed for OSC OnDemand that launches an ANSYS Workbench within an Oakley batch job.
+A Batch Connect app designed for OSC OnDemand that launches an ANSYS Workbench within an Owens batch job.
 It runs in a heavily customized desktop/environment so that it works in OSC's supercomputer environment.

 ## Prerequisites